Samardo Samuels: Several short stints (2017–present)

 On August 10, 2021, Samuels signed a one-year contract with Dutch club ZZ Leiden of the BNXT League.
 On August 30, 2021, he parted away with his club without playing a single game.
 Reason was that the work permit procedure took too long.
 Samuels subsequently joined Libertadores de Querétaro of the Liga Nacional de Baloncesto Profesional.

+Personal life

+In March 2025, Samuels was arrested in Milan, Italy.